Arthur Smith (rugby union): Amateur career

-Originally from Castle Douglas in Kirkcudbrightshire in Scotland, he graduated in mathematics at Glasgow University and then gained a PhD at Gonville and Caius College, Cambridge University.
+Originally from Castle Douglas in Kirkcudbrightshire in Scotland, he graduated in mathematics at Glasgow University and then gained a PhD at Gonville and Caius College, Cambridge.
 He represented Cambridge in four Varsity Matches from 1954 to 1957 inclusive.
 It was at Cambridge that he came to flourish as a player.

-Smith played for a number of sides including Glasgow University, Cambridge University, London Scottish F C, Gosforth, Ebbw Vale, Edinburgh Wanderers and Barbarians FC (the latter on their famous 1957 Easter tour of Wales, when they beat Cardiff RFC 40-0).
-One of the clubs that Arthur played for was Ebbw Vale, in Wales, and it is rumoured that having been selected by the British Lions that he played a game for Ebbw Vale under another name because Lions were banned for playing after Easter.
+Smith played for a number of sides including Glasgow University, Cambridge University, London Scottish F C, Gosforth, Ebbw Vale, Edinburgh Wanderers and Barbarians FC (the latter on their famous 1957 Easter tour of Wales, when they beat Cardiff RFC 40–0).
+One of the clubs that Arthur played for was Ebbw Vale, in Wales, and it is rumoured that having been selected by the British Lions that he played a game for Ebbw Vale under another name because Lions were banned from playing after Easter.

 International career

 He captained both Scotland and the British Lions.
-He won 33 caps for Scotland and was never dropped until his retirement in 1962, although he did miss the odd match due to injury.
+He won 33 caps for Scotland and was never dropped until his retirement in 1962, although he did miss some matches due to injury.
 He also became Scotland's captain, which is a rare honour for a winger.

-His debut was in 1955, a dark age for Scottish rugby, as the national team had just lost seventeen tests in a row.
-Smith helped to break this losing streak by scoring a try in a 35–10 defeat of Wales at Inverleith, which was probably one of the biggest upsets in post-war rugby.
+His debut was in 1955, a Dark Age for Scottish rugby, as the national team had just lost seventeen tests in a row.
+Smith helped to break this losing streak by scoring a try in a 35–10 defeat of Wales at Murrayfield, which was probably one of the biggest upsets in post-war rugby.

-Arthur Smith also captained the 1960 Scotland rugby union tour of South Africa, the first major tour undertaken by a Home Union, and scored eight points in Scotland's 18–10 loss.
+Smith also captained the 1960 Scotland rugby union tour of South Africa, the first major tour undertaken by a Home Union, and scored eight points in Scotland's 18–10 loss.